 Do I need to provide parking?

-Yes, unless the band specifies otherwise, as they will generally have a lot of kit to transport.
-If there is no parking near the door, they must be able to unload and then move the car.
+Yes, the band will generally have a lot of kit to transport, unless they specify otherwise.
+If there is no parking near the door, they will need to be able to unload and then move the car.

-Roughly an hour for a quartet and about 90 minutes total for a 9-piece band.
+Roughly an hour for a quartet, and about 90 minutes for a 7+ piece band.
+This will give them time to load in their gear, get warmed up, and sound-check.

 -Charlie Bates, Jazz Time